fedora-infra/pkgdb2/doc/configuration.rst

 Configuration
 =============

-There are the main configuration options to set to have pkgdb running.
+There are the main configuration options to set to have pkgdb2 running.
-These options are all present and described in the pkgdb.cfg file.
+These options are all present and described in the pkgdb2.cfg file.

 Here are listed some configuration options specific to pkgdb2, but as a